 Lending Revenue: Lending revenue represents revenue from our lending subsidiaries, including interest income on loans and other loan related fee income.
 Lending revenue was \$5.2 million for the six months ended June 30, 2024, compared to \$5.7 million for the six months ended June 30, 2023.
-The decrease was primarily due to a decrease in premium income and a decrease in interest income as a result of lower loan originations and loan sale volume during the six months ended June 30, 2024.
+The decrease was primarily due to a decrease in premium income and a decrease in interest income as a result of lower loan originations and loan sale volume during the six months ended June 30, 2024 compared to the six months ended June 30, 2023.